Working with the TARDIS collaboration

 We welcome undergraduate students from Michigan State University and beyond to join our research group.
 Whether you’re an MSU student or applying through programs like the Physics & Astronomy or ACRES Research Experience for Undergraduates (REU), there are multiple ways to get involved.
 Students in our group gain hands-on experience in computational astrophysics, high-performance computing, data visualization, data science techniques, and open-source software development.

 By joining our group, you’ll work closely with senior members, including doctoral students and postdocs, on cutting-edge research projects.
 Many of our undergraduates have co-authored papers, contributed to open-source software, and presented at conferences.
-Students can also participate for class credit, seamlessly integrating research into their academic programs.
+Students can also participate for class credit.

 There are several ways to join: